Midnight Sketches in Salvador

 the map below shows where i crashed and where the next adventure might be. i’ve also tossed in a couple of Unsplash shots that kinda capture the vibe:

-tips* and make them your own. the city is a living canvas, and you’re just another brushstroke.
+feel free to steal any of these tips* and make them your own. the city is a living canvas, and you’re just another brushstroke.

 You might also be interested in: